notlelouch/mirage/README.md

 - Connect your wallet on Etherscan.
 - Call mint with payableAmount as 0.01.

-## Conclusion

-With Mirage, you now have a secure, robust NFT collection with a whitelist system ensuring early supporters get rewarded.
-Enjoy launching your Crypto Devs NFTs!

 ## License
 This project is licensed under the MIT License.